ttytm/vzit/README.md

     -w  --write         Modifies non-conforming files in-place.
     -l  --list          Prints paths of non-conforming files.
 Exits with an error if any are found.
     -d  --diff          Prints differences of non-conforming files.
 Exits with an error if any are found.
+    -f  --force         Enforces indentation style instead of detecing it.
         --use-spaces    [TODO] Allows usage when kept in custody in a space-indented codebase.
     -h  --help          Prints help information.
     -v  --version       Prints version information.